 The creation of architecture is inherently complex, requiring design vision and competence, effective visual communication and literacy, technological knowledge, environmental responsibility, sophisticated problem solving skills, creative leadership, and cultural, historical and theoretical perspective.
 Architects must possess knowledge of science and liberal arts, ethics, critical thinking, and research methods.
 Architects understand the value of building an intellectual foundation that embraces the widest possible range of knowledge and ideas.
 The SoA seeks to provide both a liberal and a professional education based on a holistic view of the built environment that prepares undergraduate students to become future community and architectural leaders.

-The SoA offers pre-professional and professional, accredited undergraduate degrees in architecture.
+The SoA offers a pre-professional undergraduate degree in architecture.
 Exceptional undergraduate students at UNC Charlotte may also apply to the Early Entry Program to begin work toward a graduate degree before completion of the baccalaureate degree.

 The Bachelor of Arts in Architecture (B.A. in Arch.) is a 4-Year, Pre-Professional Degree (128 credit hours) that serves as a foundation for a professional accredited degree at the graduate level.